mredig/MUDCrawler/pizza parlor hint ideas.md

-stardust - once you collect enough, a meteor shatters in the (underworld) sky, raining down a couple hundred golden snitches randomly over the map (too hot to touch until you pray at the shrine) blue snail shell piece - rare item - collect four and use it to curse the player currently in first place for 10 minutes, reducing their speed tiger wizard closet - allows you to teleport to a chosen room. consumed upon use.
+stardust - once you collect enough, a meteor shatters in the (underworld) sky, raining down a couple hundred golden snitches randomly over the map (too hot to touch until you pray at the shrine) blue snail shell piece - rare item - collect four and use it to curse the player currently in first place for 10 minutes, reducing their speed tiger wizard closet - allows you to teleport to a chosen room. consumed upon use. astral projection - be able to see into another room or see where a certain player is/snoopy information about them